isoriano1968/mesaonamiga/README.md

 # What would probably make sense?

-Instead of having a "local" dev env using a layered (images) approach it would make more sense to wto have images with core os, amiga-gcc, mesa that we can use as a container to serve as consistent dev environment.
+Instead of having a "local" dev env using a layered (images) approach it would make more sense to have images with core os, amiga-gcc, mesa that we can use as a container to serve as consistent dev environment.